Miami University Hamilton

 Miami University Hamilton (Miami Hamilton) is a satellite campus of Miami University in Hamilton, Ohio.
 It was founded in 1968 and is one of three regional campuses of Miami University.

 History

 In 1946, Miami University began offering classes in Hamilton and Middletown to serve residents of those communities who were unable to attend college elsewhere.
 The success of these classes led to the establishment of five academic centers in Norwood, Dayton, Piqua, and the existing Hamilton and Middletown locations.
 Steady growth in student enrollment, along with strong local support for higher education, led to the opening of the permanent Miami University Middletown campus in 1966 and the Hamilton campus in 1968.
 The academic centers in Dayton and Piqua were eventually replaced by Wright State University, while the University of Cincinnati assumed responsibility for the Norwood center.

+In June 2026, the university's board of trustees approved the creation of Miami University Polytechnic at the Hamilton campus.
+The school will focus on polytechnic education in tandem with the Advanced Manufacturing Workforce and Innovation Hub in Hamilton.

 Campus

 Miami Hamilton is a small, compact campus consisting of five academic buildings, a gymnasium, and a conservatory.
 The Robinson-Schwenn Building in downtown Hamilton is used as an arts and community center.